Converting a Citrix ADC MPX 8005/8010/8015/8200/8400/8600/8800 appliance to a Citrix ADC SDX 8010/8015/8400/8600 appliance

 Locate the solid-state drive on the back panel of the appliance, as shown in the following figure:

 Verify that the replacement solid-state drive is the one required for your Citrix ADC model.
 The Citrix label is on the top of the solid-state drive.
-The SSD is pre-populated with a new version of BIOS. and a recent build of the required Service VM software.
+The SSD is pre-populated with a new version of the BIOS. and a recent build of the required Service VM software.

 Remove the currently installed SSD drive by pushing the safety latch of the drive cover to the right and removing the drive handle and the existing drive.